UPDATED: Jul 3, 2020

-- Children – Another prominent designation, but be careful if the children are minors.
+- Children – Another prominent designation, and you might wonder if you can make your children life insurance beneficiaries, (yes, you can, but be careful if the children are minors).
 Depending on state law, the proceeds could go to the children’s court-appointed legal guardian or set aside in a trust.
 This may not be what you want to happen.

 - Will/Trust – Creating a will and/or trust is the most efficient way to ensure the policy death benefit goes exactly where you want it to.
 The document can spell out proceed distribution for any number of scenarios, as well as specify guardianship for surviving children.

 - Parent – People often name their parents as beneficiaries.
 One example is when the parent is older and is financially dependent on you for support.
 Another is when your parents have co-signed for your student loans.
 A life insurance policy can help them repay those loans if needed.

 - Bank – Banks often require life insurance policies as collateral on loans.
 A typical arrangement is to name the bank as primary beneficiary to receive the balance of the loan upon your death.
 You can then name a contingent beneficiary to receive the remaining death benefit.

 - Corporations or Partnerships – Companies often take out business life insurance policies to protect themselves from things like the loss of a key employee or the death of an owner.
 Examples of these types of policies are Key Person, Buy-Sell and Business Continuation.
 Often the company is named as the beneficiary.